maddalax/htmgo/README.md

 > [!WARNING]
 > htmgo is in alpha release and active development.
-API's likely will have breaking changes.
-Do not use this library at this time if you are expecting a rock solid stable api that will require no migrations.
+API's may have breaking changes between versions.
 Please report any issues on GitHub.

 ## **htmgo**